 Just put in your departure airport and leave the destination open (or select a region, country, or state like Europe or Asia or Bali or Florida) and a map will populate with all your options.
 You can search select dates or browse weekend, one-week, or two-week trips in the next six months.

-Be flexible—even by a few days—to save more
+4. Be flexible—even by a few days—to save more on flights

 Another handy feature of Google Flights is that it's easy to see if moving your dates can lower the price.
 When you select your dates, Google Flights will show you two months worth of dates and highlight which ones are the cheapest days to fly based on the length of your trip.
 Often times shifting the dates by even a day or switching from a six-day trip to seven days can cut the price in half.